Passenger Network Ridership Model Through a BRT System, the case of TransMilenio in Bogot\'a: Materials and Methods

+The passenger flow model calculates the dynamics of the users on the nodes of the mass transit network.
+Take a bipartite graph representing the network as $G(N,A)$, where $N$ are the nodes and $A$ the links.
+Nodes can be either stations, $N_{S_{i}},N_{S_{ii}},...$; or lines $N_{L_{i}}, ...$.

+With the model introduced in the previous section we calculate the path through the network that minimizes the travel time for a passenger at different moments in time.
+The model takes into account the schedule and capacity of the line.
+We use the word 'bus' in our model to refer to a service that runs through a line at a particular time.
+The model allows us to assign to each passenger the ordered set of ordered nodes to go through.
+If for instance it may start at station $i$, take line $i$, goes to station $vi$, take line $iv$, and end at station $xiv$: $\{N_{S_{i}} \rightarrow N_{L_{ii}} \rightarrow N_{S_{vi}} \rightarrow N_{L_{iv}} \rightarrow N_{S_{xiv}} \}$.

+The system evolution follows the dynamics of an event driven simulation discrete time (seconds) since the beginning of the day.
+The main events that generate the change of the internal state of the agents in the system is the arrival of a bus to a station.

-The flowchart of the model is represented in Figure \ref{fig:flowmodel} .
+The flowchart of the model is represented in Figure \ref{fig:flowmodel}.
 Firstly, the recorded information of the system (location of the stations, list of stations within the lines) is read out from public TransMilenio records.
 With this we internally generate stations, buses, and their lines.
-Empty buses are assigned to their corresponding lines and their arrival time to the first station is programmed according to the public TransMilenio schedule.
-Then we read the ridership data, including user trajectories that were obtained by the network model.
-With this information we generate the internal user agents; placing them in the stations according to the timestamp of their AFC data.
+Empty buses are assigned to their corresponding lines and their initial station arrival time is set up according to the public TransMilenio schedule.
+Then we read the ridership data, including optimal user trajectories that were obtained by the network model.
+The changes of the optimal trajectory that result from differences in arrival times of buses due to the different schedules at different moments of the day makes almost every optimal individual trajectory unique.

-The dynamics follow an event driven simulation with three kinds of agents: buses, users, and stations.
+With this information we schedule the arrival of each user agent to the station in which they enter the system according to the timestamp of their AFC data.
+The system clock runs through one day of operation of the system.
 Bus agents follow the trajectory in their lines within the system with a given average speed (randomly assigned for each bus from a gamma distribution with mean 15 km/h), until they arrive to their next station.
-This event triggers the updating of the state of the users.
-Some may descend from the bus, as they arrive to a station in their trajectory; some others may try to get into the bus, as it corresponds to the line they go to; others may change lines in this station.
-This is explained in Figure \ref{fig:flowbus}.

-This model allows us to estimate the occupation of every bus and every station of the system at every time of the day.